tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 smooth curves instead of ugly lines with discontinuities [^1] as plane triangles would otherwise be.
 I added some colors to the shadows, etc.

+[^1]: For me, mathematical beauty lies in smooth curves with continuous
+    derivatives

 It's not perfect, and not symmetric, but it's a pretty nice and valid result.

 It was an improvised drawing, out of passion and curiosity to relieve the